-If we’ve learned anything over the years, it is that we will always be surprised by the innovative new ways our fans use digital decorations.
+If we’ve learned anything over the years, it is that we will always be surprised by the innovative new ways our fans use AtmosFX Decorations.
 That’s true for our projection materials, too.
 And while there’s no single correct way to use any one of our projection materials, there are some key differences between them.
 To help you make the most of your next digital decoration display, we’ve assembled a detailed list of what type of projection material might be best for you.

 First, a definition.
-AtmosFX Projection Materials are the screen on which you project your digital decoration.
+AtmosFX Projection Materials are the screen on which you project your decoration.
 Think of a screen in a movie theater.
 It has been designed in a way that best captures and displays the images sent from the movie projector.
 Without a screen, a distorted version of the movie would shine on the wall at the back of the theater.
 At a drive-in, the movie projection wouldn’t show up at all.
 Either way, it’d be unimpressive.

 AtmosFX Projection Materials work the same way – they capture the light from your projector to create a crisp and dynamic animated effect.
 If you were to project an image onto the glass of your window, the projection would shine right through.
-But unlike a movie screen, AtmosFX Projection Materials are designed so that enough light passes through the material so that you can see the image on the other side.
-That’s true for AtmosFX’s Window Projection Material, Window Projection Material XL, Hollusion Projection Material as well as the new Decorating Disc or Decorating Disc XL.
+But unlike a movie screen, AtmosFX Projection Materials are designed so that just enough light passes through the material so that you can see the image on the other side.
+That’s true for AtmosFX’s Window Projection Material, Window Projection Material XL, Hollusion Projection Material as well as the Decorating Disc XL.
 So what’s the difference?
 And what’s the best for you?

 Window Projection Material